AegisIK/DistMLIP/README.md

 python setup.py build_ext --inplace
 ```

-4. Convert your model into its DistMLIP distributed version:
-TODO

-5. Enable distributed mode:
-TODO

-6. Perform inference:
-TODO
+## Running distributed inference
+DistMLIP is a wrapper library designed to inherit from other models in order to provided distributed inference support.
+As a result, all features of the original package (whether it's MatGL or MACE) should still work.
+View one of our example notebooks [here](./examples) to get started.

+The standard workflow is as follows:

 > Although it is supported via DistMLIP, it is recommended to finetune your model using the original model library before loading your model into DistMLIP via `from_existing` and running distributed inference.

 Currently only single node inference is supported.
 Multi-machine inference is future work.

-View one of our example notebooks [here](./examples) to get started.
-DistMLIP is a wrapper library designed to inherit other models.
-As a result, all features of the original package (whether it's MatGL or MACE) should still work.

 ## Roadmap